 Perhaps you have to leave a toxic relationship when you live together.
 It’s time to run some things through your head.
 You may have to figure out searching for an alternate place to live?
 Perhaps a new roommate?
 Or maybe your toxic partner and you have the same friend circle.
-It’s important to think about how to navigate a tricky situation like that.
+It’s essential to think about how to navigate a tricky situation like that.

 Dropping a bomb on a toxic partner that you’re walking out one day will do you no good.
 They will press on your insecurities, start blame-shifting and find a way to make you stay.
 Make sure you’re prepared for what they may have to say, and it’s best to expect the absolute worst from them.

 6. Talking to your partner before ending toxic relationships

 Ending toxic relationships is not about packing your bags and getting on the next flight and leaving the country when your partner is at work.
 If you’ve loved them for so long and want to leave a toxic relationship with dignity, you must communicate with them.
 Once you’ve assessed your feelings and convinced yourself that you deserve better, it’s important to give that newfound voice an outlet.

-7. Remind yourself of the benefits to ending a toxic relationship
+7. Remind yourself of the benefits of ending a toxic relationship

 Sometimes we love so deeply that it makes one feel inundated and lost to the point of no return.
 When you leave a toxic relationship when you still love them, you may feel those withdrawal symptoms creep in and might want to rush back to your ex for they give you a sense of familiarity.
 But it’s time to think about the benefits of ending a toxic relationship and how you are going to move onwards and upwards.